marknakamura/getting-started-in-tech/3_Operating-Systems.md

 You could install Windows, sure.
 But you know what's more fun?
 Installing something you've never used before, like Linux!

-Here's a list of OS's that you can test it out, and absolutely this is not an all inclusive list.
+Here's a list of OS's that you can test out, and absolutely this is not an all inclusive list.
+As you can see, there are MANY flavors of Linux :) - enjoy trying them all!

+(If you don't know where to start, I recommend starting with Kali, Pop, or CentOS)

 **Kali Linux**
 Popular Linux with many tools related for penetration testing